javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 ![](limitations.svg)

-Such limitations do not exist if JavaScript is used outside of the browser, for example on a server.
+These limitations do not exist if JavaScript is used outside of the browser, for example on a server.
 Modern browsers also allow plugins/extensions which may ask for extended permissions.

 ## What makes JavaScript unique?